 Le George – this is a very special restaurant located inside the beautiful Four Seasons hotel.
 Simone is the 2 Michellin starred chef of the restaurant offering delicious Mediterranean style dishes that are especially good for lunch.
 The restaurant is beautiful with light-colored decor and overlooking the hotel’s courtyard.
 It has a younger feel than the Four Seasons’ 2 other restaurants – Le Cinq (3 Michellin stars) and L’Orangie, their newest addition.
 Le George focuses on providing light, Mediterranean dishes designed for sharing.
 We tried the flavors menu which has a variety of popular dishes including starters, mains, and dessert.
 Our favorites were the Ricotta Rivoli with lemon and mint, onion tartare with Parmesan ice cream (just as insanely amazing as it sounds), the veal chop Milanese, and creme brûlée for dessert.
 Everything here from the breads, to the pastas is homemade and it shows.
 Must try while in Paris!

 Clasico Argentino – this is a little Argentinian empanadas and ice cream place that is delicious!
-The smell of it alone will draw you in.
+The smell of it alone will draw you into one of the best coffee shops in Paris.
 The empanadas are baked and filled with different meats, cheeses, or veggies – something for everyone!

 Craft – half co-working space, half coffee shop.
 This place is ideal for entrepreneurs and creatives looking for a workspace away from home where they can get stuff done while staying caffeinated and with fast internet.
 You can find some pretty good matcha lattes here too!